Find Affordable College Courses

 The colleges and universities below are the most popular for communication and journalism majors pursuing a graduate certificate.

-Our analysis found George Washington University to be the most popular school for communication and journalism students who want to pursue a graduate certificate in District of Columbia.
-Located in the large city of Washington, GWU is a private not-for-profit school with a very large student population.
+Our 2023 rankings named George Washington University the most popular school in District of Columbia for communication and journalism students working on their graduate certificate.
+Located in the city of Washington, GWU is a private not-for-profit college with a very large student population.

 Of the 7 students majoring in communication and journalism at GWU, 14% are male and 86% are female.